mjameer/aws-amazon-s3-spring-boot/README.md

-## Upload files with Amazon S3 AWS SDK for Java 2.x using Spring Boot Web
+## Upload files to Amazon S3 via AWS SDK for Java 2.x using SpringBoot

 Upload files to your amazon s3 bucket using Spring Boot Web.